 And they hide that from the courts.

-They developed probably the insurance policy because they knew if steel fell apart if it ever got exposed, what was going on, they needed something else.
+They developed probably the insurance policy because they knew if Steele fell apart, if it ever got exposed, what was going on, they needed something else.

 It sure looks like an effort to sabotage both the president's campaign and then his early presidency.

-And that and and this has been the point of what we've all been saying for three plus years.
+And this has been the point of what we've all been saying for three plus years.

 There was a Russian disinformation campaign on the other side, and that is a bought and paid for Russian dirty dossier with Russian misinformation on it that the other candidate was actually paying for.

-I mean, it's probably got to go down, I guess maybe it'll be studied eventually as the greatest psychops uh operation ever in the history of mankind, right?
+I mean, it's probably got to go down, I guess, maybe it'll be studied eventually as the greatest psychops operation ever in the history of mankind, right?

 Well, the greatest mass delusion in American political history.

-Trump never colluded with Russia, but Hillary Clinton's campaign in the DNC did.
+Trump never colluded with Russia, but Hillary Clinton's campaign and the DNC did.

 And they did it with Ukraine, did they not?